banestojanovic/smalltree/README.md

   password: password
   ```

+- To share the data globally on every page the data is shared using the inertia share method.
+The data is shared in the HandleInertiaRequest.php file.
+You can share the data in the same way as already explained.

 - Vite is used for the front-end development.
 The front-end files are located in the resources/js folder.
 The files are compiled using the following command:

 - ```